Zaczero/xsecurelock/README.md

             X-\

     *   `hidden`: completely hides the password, and there's no feedback for keypresses.
-This would almost be most secure - however as it gives no feedback to input whatsoever, you may not be able to notice accidentally typing to another computer and sending your password to some chatroom.
+This would almost be the most secure mode, but because it gives no feedback at all, you may not notice accidentally typing to another computer and sending your password to a chatroom.

         ```
         ```